 16. Nikuman – Steamed Pork Buns

-Filled with delicious pork, cabbage, shiitake mushroom, and scallion, these Japanese steamed buns are a fantastic treat to fill your belly at any time of the day.
+Filled with delicious pork, cabbage, shiitake mushroom, and scallion, these Japanese steamed buns are a fantastic treat to fill your belly anytime.
 Pork is the most common filling for this dish, but there is a wide range of other flavors that you can explore.

-Similar to Gyoza, Nikuman is one of the most well-known Chinese street foods.
+Similar to Gyoza, Nikuman is among the most well-known street specialties in China.
 However, this savory snack is available at numerous Japanese eateries and convenience stores.

 According to Japanese locals, Nikuman tastes best during winter.
 So if you plan on visiting this country in the cold months, find a Nikuman stand and warm yourself up with a steaming hot pork bun.
 Besides, hot Nikuman is always available at convenience stores from August to April.